matthiasamberg/pxt-ledmatrix/README.md

 * supports LED Strips (it's just a matrix with a height of 1)
 * test pattern to help setup the physical matrix

-## Usage
-See the [example code](https://makecode.microbit.org/_42jUPR7pDJDu) in the makecode editor.
-* If your LED colors seem wrong then your LED strip might have a different color layout (see Setup below)
-* The 'x' coordinate is the horizontal coordinate (increases to the right)
-* The 'y' coordinate is the vertical coordinate (increases downwards).

-So the topmost-leftmost LED should have coordinates x=0 and y=0.

-The LED at the bottom right should have coordinates x=(matrixwidth-1) and y=(matrixheight-1).

-If the coordinates produce unexpected results, you may need to setup your physical matrix with the 'physical layout' block (see Setup below).

-### Advanced Usage
-Auto Update

-By default the LED Matrix gets updated after you update/set the color of an LED or any other operation (set brightness,...).
-This behaviour is simple but slow.
-Use the 'auto update LED matrix' block to disable this feature.
-However then you must use the 'update' Block whenever you want your changes pushed to the physical LEDs.

 ### Setup / Detect the physical layout
 Setup and attach your LED-matrix.
 Since LEDs matrices can have different physical setups.
 It is important to tell the makecode Editor some properties of your LED-Matrix.